 You can also use mediation skills and processes as a way to prevent conflict and facilitate group agreements that help the team to create a productive, respectful and healthy workplace that people enjoy working in.

 I left my law practice and became a mediator and conflict trainer and coach in 1996.
 While I have mediated disputes in a variety of contexts, my passion and focus is interpersonal workplace and organizational conflict.
 I have trained thousands of people to use mediation skills in the past two decades – in University classrooms, around boardroom tables, in meeting rooms, at outdoor challenge courses and online.
 I am a certified MBTI practitioner specializing in personality type and its impact on conflict management.

 Over the past 25 years, I have developed unique skills and tools that have taken the mediation process I first learned from one that helped people to find solutions they could live with, to one that transforms relationships and prevents conflict; a process that leaves people truly satisfied and excited about moving forward in innovative ways they couldn’t have conceived otherwise.

 I look forward to helping you learn these valuable skills that will help transform your workplace as well.

-In order to take proper safety precautions, space is limited to 14 participants as this is a live, in person program.
+Space is limited to 16 participants and this is a live, in person program.

-Register today to hold your spot by filling out the form below!
+Register today to hold your spot by clicking the link below.